 Mandy, from Hove in East Sussex added: "Without my hoist, I wouldn’t be able to go anywhere alone as I would need assistance to get my chair in and out of the car.
 It truly is a lifeline and I’d certainly recommend either of the hoists I’ve used to my family and friends!”

-This is a question we get a lot, but the answer depends on what device is being lifted into the vehicle and on the users abilities.
-A hoist can be fitted to pretty much any vehicle (we’ve fitted a boot hoist into a Mini before!) but it all depends on what is being lifted in.
-Sometimes the seat needs to be removed or arms need to be folded/removed and not everyone is able to do this.
 Even the year the car was built can make a difference, due to changes the vehicle manufacturers sometimes make to either the shape of the boot opening, or they might decide to change the way they build the underneath of the car between model years (and move something important exactly where we need to put the hoist fixings!).
 This is why we don’t publish a list of suitable vehicles for our hoists.
 The last thing we want is for a customer to order a car and then they find out down the line their wheelchair or scooter isn’t compatible.

 It’s also the most cost-effective way to get a boot hoist fitted, because asking Motability to fit a boot hoist part way through the lease is likely to be more expensive.

-When you visit the Motability-accredited car dealership to test drive and order your new car ask the Motability specialist for advice about boot hoists, and if you have any further questions they should be able to recommend a local adaptation installer, or alternatively get in touch with the team at Autochair and book a free home demonstration.
+If you have any further questions they should be able to recommend a local adaptation installer, or alternatively get in touch with our friendly Mobility in Motion team and book a free home demonstration or brochure.